helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 row or its JDBC resources.

 A singleton repository can call its mapper concurrently, so the mapper needs to be stateless or otherwise safe for concurrent calls.
-A runtime exception raised by the mapper reaches the repository operation boundary unchanged.
-If the failure then crosses a managed local transaction boundary, the transaction provider can report a `TxException` with the mapper exception as its cause.
+Outside a local transaction, a runtime exception raised by the mapper passes through unchanged.
+Inside a managed local transaction, the transaction provider can report a `TxException` with the mapper exception as its cause.

 ## Return Generated Keys

 An insert or update can return values generated by the database when its method declares `@Jdbc.GeneratedKeys`.
-Without column names in the annotation, Helidon requests the driver's default keys.
+Without column names in the annotation, Helidon asks the driver to return its default generated keys.
 Column names in the annotation identify specific keys:

 ```java
 @Jdbc.Statement("""